 • Connect you with community resources and charities in times of need

-CF Respiratory Therapist: Wendy Bouck and Theresa Dagget
+CF Respiratory Therapist: Wendy Bouck and Theresa Daggett

 During your care center visits, the CF respiratory therapist performs pulmonary function tests (PFTs) to measure the air flow and volume in your lungs.
 This team member also helps you with your pulmonary therapies, which are designed to clear mucus (sputum) out of your lungs, control bacteria and reduce the inflammation of your airways.
 These therapies involve airway clearance techniques (ACTs) and inhaled or nebulized medications.
 Your CF respiratory therapist can teach you and your family how to properly take your inhaled medications.
 They can also show you how to use and care for the medical equipment used to deliver these medications into your lungs.
 This equipment may include nebulizers, air compressors and oxygen systems.
 With their help, you will learn how to clean and maintain this equipment while at home or even when you're travelling.